-Fittingly, no voice in Japan has been more prescient on stakeholder capitalism in recent decades than that of Ken Shibusawa.
-In addition to his role at Brunswick, he is CEO of Shibusawa and Company, a strategic advisory firm for alternative investments, ESG and SDG alignment and human resource development.
-He is founder and Chairman of Commons Asset Management mutual fund, delivering longterm investment opportunities to Japanese households.
-He is Advisor to the President at The University of Tokyo, a Visiting Professor at Seikei University, Director of Keizai Doyukai (the Japan Association of Corporate Executives) and Steering Committee Member of UNDP SDG Impact.
+Shibusawa has been a prescient voice on stakeholder capitalism in recent decades.
+In addition to his role at Brunswick, he is CEO of Shibusawa and Company, a strategic advisory firm for alternative investments, ESG and SDG alignment, and human resource development.
+He is founder and Chairman of Commons Asset Management mutual fund, delivering long-term investment opportunities to Japanese households, advisor to The University of Tokyo President, a Visiting Professor at Seikei University, Director of the Japan Association of Corporate Executives and a Steering Committee Member of UNDP SDG Impact.
 He serves on Prime Minister Fumio Kishida's "New Form of Capitalism" panel.

-In a recent conversation with Brunswick's David Ashton and Masato Ui, Shibusawa reflected on ESG and stakeholder capitalism, spotlighting the opportunities and challenges for Japanese companies.
+Speaking with Brunswick's David Ashton and Masato Ui, Shibusawa reflected on ESG and stakeholder capitalism, noting the opportunities and challenges for Japanese companies.
 Asked how his great-great-grandfather might view today's landscape, he said, "Morality had to be integrated with the economics.
 ESG obviously didn't exist in 1873, and Eiichi Shibusawa wasn't an ESG investor, but his thinking was very aligned with it."
+This article first appeared in the Brunswick Review's 2022 Japan Edition and here has been lightly edited and updated.
 KEN SHIBUSAWA is Japan's leading voice on stakeholder capitalism.
-The Brunswick Senior Advisor reflects on the ESG landscape today, opportunities ahead for Japanese companies, and the legacy of his famous ancestor. called "the father of Japanese capitalism."
+The Brunswick Senior Advisor reflects on the ESG landscape today, opportunities ahead for Japanese companies, and the legacy of his famous ancestor, called "the father of Japanese capitalism."